GSA/digitalgov.gov/content/posts/2015-05-14-from-startup-to-veteran-ceo-new-businessusa-app-has-you-covered.md

 Easy-to-use &#8220;wizards” help you find the business and financial information most relevant to you, organized according to categories like Financing, Taxes and Credits, and Starting a Business.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-392-BusinessUSA-Resources-screen-Google-Play-for-Android.jpg" alt="Business U.S.A.
-Resources screen" %}Use this app to access information on local business resource centers, and request meetings with center officials directly from your phone.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-392-BusinessUSA-Resources-screen-Google-Play-for-Android.jpg" alt="Business U.S.A.
+Resources screen" >}}Use this app to access information on local business resource centers, and request meetings with center officials directly from your phone.
 You can also access information on local business shows and events, and add those events to your calendar.
 Be sure to opt-in for push notifications to stay informed on upcoming news and events.

 The app features: